SACGF/variantgrid_admin_docs/sequencing/sequencing_scan_troubleshooting.md

 ps aux | grep beat
 ```

 **Suggested Fixes**: Start and stop workers.
-If these fail, check system logs.
+If these fail, check systemd logs, or you can probably recreate the same error by running ```python3 manage.py shell```

-If the workers fail, it is likely due to code/settings which will also fail if you open django shell

 ### Scans Failing

 The first step is to work out what's happening.
-Look at the details page for the most recently failed SeqAutoRun

-Hopefully it should give you a stack trace and the run that failed.
+Look at the details page for the most recently failed SeqAutoRun by clicking the "View SeqAuto Run" link in the left most column of grid on that row.
+Hopefully there should be a stack trace and it mentions the SequencingRun or directory that caused it to fail.

 #### General tips for failed runs